broadinstitute/cromwell/docs/RuntimeAttributes.md

 }
 ```

-Then these values for `docker` and `zones` will be used for any task that does not explicitly override them in the WDL file.
-So the effective runtime for `task first` is:
+Then, these values for `docker` and `zones` will be used for any task that does not explicitly override them in the WDL file.
+In return, the effective runtime for `task first` is:
 ```
 {
     "docker": "ubuntu:latest",